Get an instant estimate for your cleaning service

 Are you curious about what goes into a smart pricing strategy?
 Explore our full breakdown on how to charge for cleaning services.
 We cover every factor in detail, organized by category.

-Pricing for house cleaning services can vary widely depending on your location, service scope, and frequency.
+Pricing for house cleaning services can vary significantly depending on your location, the scope of the service, and the frequency.
 To help you stay competitive, we’ve compiled current average market rates across major U.S. cities and service types.

 These home cleaning services prices benchmarks give you a clearer picture of what homeowners expect and what other cleaning companies near you are invoicing.